george-miller/personalServer/README.md

 └── mylog.log
 ```

-* Modify djangoSite/settings.py to connect to your database.
-Find the part of code that looks like this: Replace the 'NAME' value with your database name, the 'USER' value with your databse user and the 'PASSWORD' value with your database password.
+* Modify djangoSite/settings.py to connect to your mysql database.
+Find the part of code that looks like the lines shown below.
+Replace the 'NAME' value with your database name, the 'USER' value with your databse user and the 'PASSWORD' value with your database password.
+The mysql database is used for the polls app.
+If you don't want to use that app, simply comment out the lines below.
 ```
 DATABASES = {
     'default': {